A-level results day: What to do if you don’t get the grades you wanted

 Editor

-A-level results day is tomorrow, when thousands of student across the country will find out their grades and plan their futures.
+A-level results day has arrived, as thousands of student across the country find out their grades and begin to make plans for their futures.
 And while some will be elated that they have secured what they had hoped, others will inevitably be disappointed with their results.

 This is normal, and happens every year.
 The latest data shows that nearly 80 percent of students don’t acheive their predicted grades at A-level.